 Dysregulated nervous systems

-If we can objectively understand the reality of our nervous system, we can then uncover a sensible, accessible path to a better, happier place for ourselves.
-The more regulated our nervous system is, the more useful and effective our response to stress.
-The more dysregulated our nervous system is, the higher the likelihood of creating more dysfunction and more stress, and feeling like we can't manage life.
+Starting with the basics: the more regulated our nervous system is, the more useful and effective our response to stress.
+The more dysregulated our nervous system is, the higher the likelihood of creating more dysfunction and more stress, and then the more intense the feelings get that perhaps we can't manage life at all.

-A regulated nervous system is not necessarily calm all the time, but once a threat has passed, it can move fluidly from a state of stress to a centred place again.
-There are biological mechanisms involved in this, like the Vagus nerve which helps to slow down your heart rate after a stressful experience, say after getting a fright.
-So in the normal ups and downs of life, this means you move through it and stay capable of rational thought, rather than being overwhelmed and needing to shut down.
+A regulated nervous system is not necessarily calm all the time, but once a threat has passed, it can move fluidly from a state of stress to a centred place again, giving us full relief and certainty, and making it possible to experience the positives of life with proper joy and appreciation.
+There are various biological mechanisms involved in this of course - like the vagus nerve which helps to slow down your heart rate after a stressful experience and thereby helping to calm us down.
+So in the normal ups and downs of life, a regulated nervous system means you move through the stress you feel, over and over again, with low or no overwhelm.
+This means there is no need to shut down, and you stay capable of rational thought.

-A dysregulated nervous system is one that can't move fully back to that centred place.
-It gets caught up in a survival state, even when there is no immediate danger.
-It might get stuck in always being 'on', which might look like anxiety, panic and hyper-vigilance.
-Or it might get stuck in being 'off', in which case it can consist of depression, numbness and dissociation.
+A dysregulated nervous system is one that doesn't move fully back to a centred place of calm.
+When it stays in the red for too long or too often, it gets caught up in a survival state, even when there is no immediate danger.
+For some it gets stuck in always being 'on', which might look like anxiety, panic and hyper-vigilance.
+Or it might get stuck in being 'off', in which case it can present as depression, numbness and dissociation.

 How does this happen?
 And what can we do about it?

 The specific state of our nervous system is created by a complex combination of factors, including biology, environment and history.
-Rather than trying to unpack all of those, the following might help in shaping the narrative to suit your particular reality.
+The variables in those are endless, so rather than trying to unpack the whole lot, the following might help in meaningfully shaping the narrative to suit your particular reality.

 The burning house

 Imagine a nervous system as a house you live in, right from birth.
 Like everyone else's houses, yours is flammable, and as life happens, little fires start in different places.
-At first, each time this happens, it scares the living daylight out of you, because all you know is that it's hot, it burns and you have no idea what to do about it.
-If you're lucky, those who see what's happening in your house, help you from a young age to learn what to do to put the fire out.
-This might be parents, teachers, extended family, etc. They teach you that its ok, there are ways to deal with the fires - whether you started it or whether it spread from another house.
-You learn that its just part of life.
-They might then even teach you how to rebuild the scorched bit of the house to be a little more resilient, so you have less to worry about in future.
+At first, each time this happens, it scares the living daylights out of you, because all you know is that it's hot, it burns and you have no idea what to do about it.

 Unfortunately, this is not how the story plays out for everyone.
-For many, the help offered early on is limited.
-Perhaps they are too often told that there is no fire, and that they're over-reacting.
-Perhaps they learn that their reaction to their own discomfort and even fear, is creating too much drama for everyone else, and that they need to act like everything is fine, even when it doesn't feel like it is.
-The fires still burn, but they learn to shut the doors to those rooms and try to just live in the parts that aren't burning.
-They shrink their space, and in effect, themselves, to be acceptable to those around them, in the hope that they will find protection and safety in others' perception of them.
-Inevitably though, they don't, because they have shrunk what they show of themselves so much that they are existing in a disconnected state.
-Without being fully seen, they internalise the thought that they aren't, and never will be, enough.
+For many, the help offered early on is limited or misguided - almost always unintentionally so.
+Perhaps as a child you were too often given the message that there is no fire, and that you're over-reacting.
+Or perhaps you saw that your reaction to your own discomfort was too often creating a negative response from others, that it's not allowed, and that it would be better to act like everything is fine, even when it doesn't feel like it is.
+The fires still burn, but you learn to shut the doors to those rooms.
+So you shrink what you show of your internal world to be acceptable to those around you, in the hope that you will find protection and safety in others' positive perception of you.
+Inevitably though, you don't.
+With so much of your internal world shut off, you have effectively limited your honest interaction so much that you are now existing in a largely disconnected state.
+Without being fully seen, you then internalise the thought that you aren't, and never will be, enough, and that all the burning parts, all the things that need attention, are now too shameful to show.

 Others react differently.
-Perhaps they are too scared to ignore the fires that nobody is acknowledging or helping with.
-Even a small fire starts to terrify them, because they don't know what to do or what will happen next.
-And because their fear reactions keep escalating, people start making that the focus of the conversation.
-This tells them in no uncertain terms that they are in fact the problem.
+Perhaps their fires are too big to ignore and they can't shut the door to dull the fear.
+Soon, even a small fire starts to terrify them.
+Their fear keeps escalating and when it gets too much, they can't help but cry out.
+Unfortunately, their behaviour then becomes the focus.
+They are told they're doing the wrong thing and need to stop, while they know they can't.
+Against the backdrop of these expectations, their inability to stop crying out tells them that they are in fact the problem, and they internalise the unintended message that they are wrong in their being.
 Yet the fire burns, and it hurts.
 Inevitably, they then start to believe that the only way the pain and fear stops, is for them to somehow be different in ways they don't even understand.
 This leaves them with an impossible task - how do you fix what you don't know how to fix?
-How can you be ok, when you can't fix yourself?
+How can you be ok then, if you can't fix yourself?
+And the fire keeps burns hotter, as the need to cry out intensifies.

-In all these scenarios, and without a solution, the fires keep burning and the fear keeps building until it is unbearable.
+In both of the above scenarios, and without a solution in either, the fear people feel in their burning houses keeps building until it is unbearable.
 It is at this point that they stumble upon what feels like a solution.
-They realise they can distract themselves by ignoring their burning house and staring out a window.
-They can still feel the heat on their back the whole time, and they know that when the distraction ends and they look at the state of their house, the fire will still be there and they will be hit with the full force of the fear and hopelessness again.
-For now though, it helps to stare out the window and survive another day.
+They realise they can distract themselves by staring out a window.
+They can still feel the heat on their back the whole time, and they know that when the distraction ends and they turn around, the fire will still be there and they will be hit with the full force of the fear and hopelessness again.
+For now though, it helps to stare out the window and focus on something else to survive another day, so that's what they do.
+Maybe its an obviously destructive distraction, or maybe it's a seemingly harmless one, but it's always a distraction nonetheless from something that needs attention.

 Putting out the fire

 What to do then?
-The solution, obviously, is to gain the perspective that it is not their fault that they didn't have the skills initially to deal with their own emotions in a healthy way, and that it is not their fault that their learning in this space was not fully supported.
+If this is you, the seemingly obvious solution is to gain the perspective that it is not your fault that you didn't have the skills initially to deal with your own emotions in a healthy way, and that it is not your fault that your learning in this space was not fully supported.
 Often parents, teachers and extended family and friends will do their best, but they themselves may not have had the insight or skills to teach and help in the necessary way.

-Unfortunately, this is rarely a helpful starting point.
+This is however rarely a helpful starting point.
 YOUR HOUSE IS ON FIRE.
 It hurts!
 Now is not the time for logic and life lessons.
 The fire needs to be put out first.
 Not the whole fire, just enough to give you a patch to stand on.
 To feel hope that you can have a place from which to tackle the next bit.
 That's all.
-Just one little patch in your house that's yours to feel a bit better in.
+Just one little patch in your house that's yours to feel a bit better in, that you know you had created.

-Establish that small pattern of change, maybe each time before you reach for your daily distraction.
-As you choose to do it, remind yourself each time, that this is you taking care of your house that can be repaired to keep you safe.
-That your nervous system can also become regulated, just like everyone else's.
-That you can learn how to do this, maybe a bit late, but properly nonetheless.
-But that you first need to see yourself put out a bit of the fire, for a little while, to have a patch to stand on and take the next step from.
+Establish that small pattern of change, maybe each time before reaching for your daily distraction.
+As you choose to do it, remind yourself each time, that this is you taking care of your house, and that it can be repaired to keep you safe.
+That your nervous system can also become regulated, just like those of people you admire.
+That you can do what is needed - maybe a bit later than some, but properly nonetheless.
+That you need to see yourself put out a bit of the fire, for a little while, to have a patch to stand on and take the next step from.

 It might not feel like much.
 In fact, it might start off not feeling like anything useful at all.
 But keep doing it, and keep building on it.
 Walk a little further each day, even just to the next lamp post or tree.
 Ask a friend or a parent or a colleague to join in once a week.
-Or spend a minute longer in the garden each time, maybe even to the point where you create little projects, like clearing a whole garden bed of weeds, and keeping it cleared.
+Or spend a few minutes longer in the garden each time, maybe even to the point where you create little projects for yourself.

-Regular movement, sunshine and slowed, deliberate breathing is medicine.
+Regular movement, being outside and slowed, deliberate breathing is medicine.
 Cool, soothing water for your burning nervous system.
 If you keep it up, it will clear a patch.
 It will show you that you can make a difference, through your own actions, to put the fires out.
-At some point, this could even bring you into better sleep - a cornerstone for every regulated nervous system.
+At some point, this could even bring you into better sleep - a critical cornerstone for every regulated nervous system.

 At first, you will still have that hollow, fearful feeling.
 You will still worry that the fires will always come back.
 But what you're working towards, is knowing that you can make your house safe.
 That you can develop the skills to first put out some fires, then learn how to make your house stronger so they don't flare up so badly that they overwhelm you.
 You are in control.
 You can do this.
 You are not the problem.